 A good way to limit the duration of symptoms is to train the brain to compensate for problems with the inner ear through exercises recommended by a physical therapist, for example.
 Speak to your healthcare provider for more information.

-For those with severe labyrinthitis, the use of products such as antihistamines or medications used to treat nausea and vertigo may be recommended to alleviate symptoms.
+For those with severe labyrinthitis, the use of products such as medications used to treat nausea and vertigo may be recommended to alleviate symptoms.
 Long-term use, however, is not advised since they can slow the brain's compensatory mechanism.

 When should I see a medical professional?